Successful AI transformation through strong leadership communication

 The humanisation of AI content refers to the deliberate integration of human qualities such as empathy, intuition, cultural understanding, and moral judgement into the communication process.
 These capabilities cannot be automated—and they are essential for the emotional impact and credibility of corporate messages.

-Corporate Communication is considered successful when it is understood, builds trust, evokes relevant emotions and encourages concrete actions—whether purchase decisions, brand loyalty or applications.
+Corporate Communication is considered successful when it is understood, builds trust, evokes relevant emotions, and encourages concrete actions—whether purchase decisions, brand loyalty, or applications.
 The combination of technological efficiency and human sensitivity thus becomes the central success model of modern corporate communication.

 Between algorithm and empathy.

-Unreflective use of AI-generated texts often results in content that appears generic, distant or technocratic.
-Without human refinement, such content lacks authenticity, emotional depth and natural expressiveness.
+Unreflective use of AI-generated texts often results in content that appears generic, distant, or technocratic.
+Without human refinement, such content lacks authenticity, emotional depth, and natural expressiveness.
 For this reason, the humanisation of AI communication is not an optional quality factor, but a business necessity.

 Ethics, diversity, and social responsibility.

-Responsible use of AI therefore requires regular review of content for potential discrimination, cultural sensitivity and inclusivity.
+Responsible use of AI, therefore, requires regular review of content for potential discrimination, cultural sensitivity, and inclusivity.
 The aim is to ensure respectful, nuanced, and diverse communication that does not exclude or disadvantage any target groups.

 Clarity as a competitive advantage.

-In this context, the CEO should assume the role of strategic catalyst.
-They define the guiding principles for the use of AI, prioritise investments, create organisational frameworks and foster an innovation-oriented culture (depending on the country, in alignment with the EU AI Act).
+In this context, the CEO should act as a strategic catalyst.
+They define the guiding principles for AI use, prioritise investments, create organisational frameworks, and foster an innovation-oriented culture (depending on the country, aligned with the EU AI Act).

 Communicative challenges: Artificial intelligence has its weaknesses!